mickfuzz/phd4/admin/phdreviews/annualreview2022.md

 Based on cards for DPs, and additional challenges, and fictional design.

-## Lock Down & suspended study

-In Summer 2020 students who were also teaching part time were required to suspend studies.
-While this was frustrating, I did halt much writing and data gathering.

 ## Dissemination of results

 While lock down presented some challenges.
 There were opportunities to disseminate early results.

-### Online Mozilla Conference
+- Online Mozilla Conference 2021: Mozilla were pioneers of in informal digital learning and associated tools [@sefton-green_mapping_2013].
+I presented an overview of the key salient features of the 3M model during an online conference to replace the in-person event.
+The interactive presentation was well received.

 ### Online Presentation at Manchester Games Network